CrystalEye42/OpenChemIE/README.md

 ```

 ### Loading custom model checkpoints
-List of different model names
- - molscribe
- - rxnscribe
- - pdfparser
- - moldet
- - chemrxnextractor
- - chemner
- - coref

 To load a specific checkpoint for a model, pass in your path to checkpoint to its init method.
-For example
+For example, to change the checkpoint of MolScribe
 ```
 import torch
 from openchemie import OpenChemIE

 model = OpenChemIE()
-model.init_molscribe('/path/to/ckpt')
+model.init_molscribe('/path/to/ckpt') # give a specific ckpt
 ```

+# Models In OpenChemIE
+- MolScribe
+  - An image-to-graph model for molecular structure recognition
+  - Paper: xxx
+  - Code: xxx
+  - Demo: xxx
+- RxnScribe
+  - An image-to-sequence ...